shaundai/shaundaiblog/content/blog/hitchhikers-typescript/index.md

 So… why not just use JavaScript?
 The short answer - TypeScript makes code less error prone and more readable.
 TypeScript is also better for projects that fit any of the following criteria:

    * Are large or complex
    * Need to be maintained by multiple people
    * Will evolve and be maintained over time

 ###### Cons:

 Some might argue that TypeScript is more trouble than it’s worth because it takes longer to develop.
 Essentially, you’re adding static types to a dynamically-written language so

+#### The Basics